R2 Certification Cost: What Electronics Recyclers Should Expect

 How to Reduce R2 Certification Cost

-You can control cost by:
+You can reduce cost by:

-Assigning an internal project lead
+Assigning a dedicated internal project lead

-Documenting existing processes before engaging consultants
+Documenting existing processes before implementation

-Streamlining downstream vendor network
+Rationalizing your downstream vendor network

-Closing compliance gaps before formal audit
+Closing major compliance gaps before Stage 1

-Is R2 Certification Worth the Cost?
+Is R2 Certification Worth the Cost

-R2 certification provides:
+R2 certification enables:

-Access to enterprise ITAD contracts
+Qualification for enterprise ITAD contracts

 Reduced environmental liability exposure

-Improved downstream transparency
+Structured downstream transparency

-Stronger data destruction credibility
+Credible data destruction controls

 Competitive differentiation

-Strategic Budgeting for R2 Certification
+Strategic Budgeting for R2

 It represents:

-A compliance infrastructure investment
+A compliance infrastructure

-A risk mitigation strategy
+A risk management framework

-A customer trust signal
+A client trust signal

-An operational discipline framework
+An operational discipline mechanism

 Contact us.